Skip to main content

 Lectures and practical materials together with the directed reading provide questions for formal assessment in the form of a digital examination that is based on the knowledge acquired during these activities.
 The digital examination assessment will focus on testing depth and breadth of factual knowledge and general understanding of the concepts and implications in each subject area.
 The exam comprises short-answer questions to test understanding across the subjects, as well as a multiple-choice questions.
 A mock exam and classroom/canvas quizzes will be provided as formative assessment for the students to test their knowledge.

-The summative assessment 'trait evolution and evolutionary rescue', comprises a computer practical and written report on a short project that includes elements of data acquisition from online databases and computer simulations.
-This assessment is designed to assess the ability to understand and perform a computational test of phenotype evolution and interpret the results within the context of climate adaptation.
+The summative write-up assessment on animal behaviour comprises a laboratory practical and written report on an experiment on animal behaviour includes elements of experimental design, data acquisition and analysis.
+This assessment is designed to assess the ability to understand and test and interpret hypotheses on animal behaviour.

 Reading Lists